-At March 31, 2010, the Company has a \$1,500,000 bank line of credit.
-Any borrowings under the line of credit are collateralized by substantially all of the assets of one of the Company s subsidiaries and are payable upon demand.
-Interest on the borrowings accrues at the bank s prime commercial rate.
-The line of credit, which expires on June 30, 2010, is guaranteed by the Company s Chief Executive Officer.
-No borrowings were outstanding at March 31, 2010.
+At June 30, 2010, the Company has a \$1,500,000 bank line of credit.
+Any borrowings under the line of credit accrue interest at the bank s prime commercial rate, are collateralized by substantially all of the assets of the Company s subsidiaries, and are payable in full when the line of credit expires on June 29, 2011.
+Interest is payable monthly.
+The line of credit is guaranteed by the Company s Chief Executive Officer.
+No borrowings were outstanding at June 30, 2010.